-In the season one finale of This Is Us, Rebecca screamed at Jack, “I am forty years old and I have no life!”
+This Is Us Season 2 starts next week.
+Yay!
+But do you remember in the Season 1 finale?
+There was a moment when Rebecca screamed at Jack, “I am forty years old and I have no life!”

 Have you ever had one of those moments?
 I’m guessing probably yes.
-It happens to all of us.
-At some point we wake up one morning and realize that we cannot even answer basic questions about ourselves.
+I think we all have.
+You know the one.
+The moment when you wake up one morning and realize that you can’t even answer basic questions about yourself.
 What do I like?
 What do I want to do?

 Early stages of motherhood are pretty much all consuming.
 Finding me time can be a challenge.
 But parenting has different stages.
 Like now, when the kids are older, they can look after themselves, for the most part.
 I cannot think of a single, texting, game-playing teen who is incapable of operating a microwave oven.
 Or setting an alarm.
 Or washing their own soccer uniform.

 I know this is hard to imagine, but you do not have to do everything.
-No, you don’t.
-No. Uh-uh.
+Nope.
+No. You don’t.
+Nuh-uh.

 Sit on a park bench and just stare out into the distance.
 Daydream.
 Let your thoughts go where they will.
 If they float off to your to do list, rein them in gently.
 Maybe try a guided meditation tape next time.